Dragoslav Stepanović: Coaching career

 Stepanović went on to become a successful football coach in Germany.
 He made a managerial name for himself in Germany with Eintracht Frankfurt before taking over at Bayer Leverkusen, replacing Reinhard Saftig shortly before they won the 1993 DFB-Pokal Final.
 He was then signed to coach Athletic Bilbao in July 1995.
 He did not last until the end of the season, however, getting replaced in mid-March 1996.

 He was idolized in the US and finally came to Columbus, Ohio, in 2002 to coach the youth soccer club Blast FC.
 He has since returned to Germany, where he for a brief spell was team manager at TuS Koblenz.

 In December 2006, Stepanović was a short-list candidate for the Bosnia-Herzegovina national team coaching spot, but the job went to Fuad Muzurović instead.

 On 24 August 2007, Stepanović was named the head coach of Serbian SuperLiga club Čukarički.
 His appointment came two weeks into the 2007–08 season during which Čukarički already played the Serbian powerhouses Red Star Belgrade and Partizan, managing a draw and a loss respectively, On 8 December 2008, he was fired by Čukarički.
 During the summer 2009 off season on 8 June 2009, he was named FK Vojvodina head coach for the upcoming 2009–10 season but he was released on 2 October 2009.

+During an interview in November 2025, former Bolton Wanderers and Paris Saint-Germain midfielder Jay-Jay Okocha described Stepanovic as the most influential coach of his playing career.